Reparameterized LLM Training via Orthogonal Equivalence Transformation: Discussions and Intriguing Insights

 \textbf{Inductive bias}.
 POET-reparameterized neurons result in neural networks that maintain identical architecture and parameter count during inference as conventionally trained networks.
 While standard training could technically learn equivalent parameters, they consistently fail to do so in practice.
 This indicates POET provides a unique inductive bias unavailable through standard training.
 POET also aligns with prior findings in \cite{gunasekar2017implicit,arora2019implicit} that optimizing factorized matrices yields implicit inductive bias.

 \textbf{Dynamics of singular spectrum}.
 Inspired by \cite{liu2025muon}, we conduct a spectral analysis by comparing the singular spectrum among AdamW, Muon and POET.
 Following \cite{alter2000singular,roy2007effective}, we compute SVD entropy of the trained Llama-60M model at different iteration.
 Specifically, the SVD entropy, defined as $H(\bm{\sigma})=\frac{1}{\log n}\sum_i\frac{\sigma_i^2}{\sum_j \sigma_j^2}\log \frac{\sigma_i^2}{\sum_j \sigma_j^2}$ measures the diversity of singular values; higher entropy indicates a more uniform and diverse spectrum. \cite{liu2025muon} attributes the favorable performance of Muon over AdamW to the more diverse spectrum of weight matrices updates.
 As shown in Figure~\ref{fig:svd_entropy}, POET consistently maintains high spectral diversity throughout training, owing to its orthogonal equivalence transformation.
 Therefore, POET can better explore diverse optimization directions.
-Consistent with the observation in \cite{liu2025muon}, we also find that Muon yields more diverse spectral updates than AdamW.

-\textbf{POET minimizes hyperspherical energy in expectation}.
-While POET effectively generalizes energy-preserving training to spectrum-preserving training, it still ensures low hyperspherical energy when initialized with a zero-mean isotropic Gaussian distribution.
-This is actually a significant property, as POET retains the generalization benefits of minimal hyperspherical energy~\cite{liu2018learning,liu2021learning,liu2021orthogonal}.
-This property comes from the invariance of zero-mean isotropic Gaussian to orthogonal transformation. \cite{liu2021orthogonal} shows that for a weight matrix $\bm{W}$ that is initialized by zero-mean isotropic Gaussian, its neurons, after being normalized, are uniformly distributed on the unit hypersphere.
+\textbf{POET minimizes hyperspherical energy}.
+While POET generalizes energy-preserving training to spectrum-preserving training, it still ensures low hyperspherical energy when initialized with a zero-mean isotropic Gaussian distribution.
+This is significant, as POET retains the generalization benefits of minimal hyperspherical energy~\cite{liu2018learning,liu2021learning,liu2021orthogonal}.
+This property comes from the invariance of zero-mean isotropic Gaussian to orthogonal transformation. \cite{liu2021orthogonal} shows that for a weight matrix $\bm{W}$ initialized by zero-mean isotropic Gaussian, its neurons, after being normalized, are uniformly distributed on the unit hypersphere.
 This property provably leads to a small hyperspherical energy.
-Since zero-mean isotropic Gaussian initialization is invariant to orthogonal transformation, $\text{OET}(\bm{W};\bm{R},\bm{P})=\bm{R}\bm{W}\bm{P}$ does not change the distribution of $\bm{W}$, \ie, $\bm{R}\bm{W}\bm{P}=_{d}\bm{W}$.
-We give a detailed derivation in Appendix~\ref{app:poet_energy}.
-Therefore, the transformed neurons of the equivalent weight matrix $\bm{R}\bm{W}\bm{P}$ are also uniformly distributed over the unit hypersphere after being normalized.
-This validates that POET can provably preserve a small energy.
+Since zero-mean isotropic Gaussian is invariant to orthogonal transformation, $\text{OET}(\bm{W};\bm{R},\bm{P})=\bm{R}\bm{W}\bm{P}$ does not change the distribution of $\bm{W}$, \ie, $\bm{R}\bm{W}\bm{P}=_{d}\bm{W}$.
+We give a derivation in Appendix~\ref{app:poet_energy}.
+Therefore, the transformed neurons of the new weight matrix $\bm{R}\bm{W}\bm{P}$ are also uniformly distributed over the unit hypersphere after being normalized.
+This validates that POET provably preserves a small energy.